 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by St. Martin's Press on October 21, 2014 and has 336 pages.
+urban fantasy that was published by St. Martin's Press on October 21, 2014 and has 336 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight, The Trouble with Twelfth Grave

 Seventh in the Charley Davidson comic urban fantasy series and revolving around Charley, a very cheerful grim reaper.

 It’s weird.
 I like this series and most of the characters.
 I especially like the twist Jones has put on the grim reaper.
 Charley?
 I’m six of one and half a dozen of the other about her.
 She is funny.
 She’s also incredibly annoying, and I hate that Jones pulls out the worst of the tropes with her.